SmartManoj/lima/README.md

 ### Code of Conduct
 Lima follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

+### Environment Variables
+For more information on environment variables, see the [Environment Variables](https://lima-vm.io/docs/config/environment-variables/) page.

 - - -
 **We are a [Cloud Native Computing Foundation](https://cncf.io/) sandbox project.**